patricksurry/g3/doc/API.md

 but for development it's handy to display fake metrics which are generated locally.
 You can use [g3py](https://github.com/patricksurry/g3py) to provide the server for your panel.
-It offers both fake metrics and stubs integrated with X-Plane and FS2020 (coming soon).
+It offers both fake metrics and stubs integrated with X-Plane and FS2020.

 Simple metrics are provided as a JSON dictionary of {*metricName*: *metricValue*}, where *metricValue* is either the raw metric value or an object